-The UK government, specifically the Office for Low Carbon Vehicles (OLEV) currently offers consumers a 75% contribution to the costand installation of a single home charge point up to a maximum of £500 per eligible vehicle.
+The UK government, specifically the Office for Low Carbon Vehicles (OLEV) currently offers consumers a 75% contribution to the cost and installation of a single home chargepoint up to a maximum of £350 per eligible vehicle.

-The key features of the new scheme are as follows:
+The key features of the OLEV grant scheme are as follows:

 The scheme is open to individuals who:

 An electric vehicle is eligible if it appears on the OLEV eligibility list for the Plug-in Car and Van Grants.
-A full list of eligible vehicles can be found at https://www.gov.uk/plug-in-car-van-grants/eligibility
+See the full list of eligible vehicles.

 In addition to being the registered keeper, leasing or have primary access to an electric vehicle you must have off street parking facilities suitable for chargepoint installation.

 If you do not have off street parking, your Local Authority may be able to help via a central Government grant to install recharging infrastructure.
-More details can be found at https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/137855/street-charging-plug-in-vehicles-guide.pdf
+See more details.